squinkylabs/SqHarmony/docs/harmonyII.md

 * Flats.
 Harmony II will always use sharps.

 ## PES format

 As mentioned above, Harmony II supports the PES protocol.
 This allows fully key signature information to be passed between modules supporting this protocol.

 As an output, Harmony II will output whatever it is set to.

-As in input, KSI is a little more complex.
+As an input, KSI is a little more complex.
 Harmony II will examine what is on the KSI input.
 It it maps to a scale that Harmony II knows about, Harmony will follow this input.
 If the input is for a scale that Harmony II does not support, the a small red LED will illuminate next to the KSI input to show an error.

 Some modules may output PES with only the notes of the scale, but no indication of what the root note is.
 For example, most quantizers to not know or care about root notes, so they cannot output anything meaningful for that.
 When Harmony II sees no root note, it will pick the first scale that matches.
-This means that of a quantizer is set for the notes C, D, E, F, G, A, B they Harmony will see that as a CMajor.
+This means that if a quantizer is set for the notes C, D, E, F, G, A, B they Harmony will see that as a CMajor.
 Of course A minor is one of many other valid interpretations.

 Often this is what you want.
 Some time it is not.